- Mathematical Modeling

 - Scientific Computing

 Computational simulation is an essential research tool in plasma and accelerator physics.
 Physical experiments in these fields are often prohibitively costly or complex, and sometimes even impractical or impossible.
-For instance, consider a space probe tasked with a mission to collect data on solar plasma near the surface of sun; obviously, such a probe would be destroyed by the extreme temperatures of close proximity to the sun.
-In other cases, the mere presence of instrumentation can disturb a carefully set up electromagnetic configuration thereby invalidating the experiment.
+For example, the mere presence of instrumentation can disturb a carefully set up electromagnetic configuration thereby invalidating the experiment.
 Hence, researchers conduct virtual experiments via computer simulations as an alternative.
-Additionally, practice runs of experiments are often simulated before the true physical experiment actually takes place.
+Additionally, practice runs of experiments are often simulated before the true physical experiment takes place.
 Thus, simulations also serve as a tool to plan, design, and optimize the experiment.
 Indeed, computational plasma physics has been a driving force behind the modern field of scientific computing.

 At a fundamental descriptive level, plasma is simply a state of matter consisting of disassociated electrons and ions.
 Thus, a natural approach to describe plasma is to model it as a collection of electrically charged particles.
 A key problem in these particle simulation models is solving for charged particle dynamics in which their motion is primarily driven by electromagnetic fields, a task called the particle pushing problem.
 In the case of strongly magnetized plasma this problem is computationally challenging due to multi-scale phenomenon.
 On the one hand, charged particles gyrate about magnetic field lines on fast time scales in a phenomenon known as gyromotion.
 On the other hand, computer simulations typically evolve over significantly longer time scales in order to determine long term macroscopic behavior of the system.
 In other words, simulating strongly magnetized plasma is a highly oscillatory problem with wide disparities in time scales between fast-scale microscopic gyromotion and slow-scale macroscopic behavior.
 Hence, the particle pushing problem is numerically stiff.
 This difficulty is further compounded by the fact that any reasonably accurate computational model of plasma requires simulation of a large number of particles.
 Consequently, the particle pushing problem is a computationally intensive task.